 In addition to their utility as remedial items in traditional medicines, caraway seeds have their own food value.
 They compose many health-benefiting nutrients, minerals, vitamins, and antioxidants.

 Dietary fiber eliminates toxins in the food and thereby, helps protect the colon mucosa from cancers.
-Further, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, and thus help in reducing serum LDL-cholesterol levels.
+Further, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, thus helping in reducing serum LDL-cholesterol levels.

 Caraway contains numerous health-benefiting essential oils.
 Some of the volatile compounds in them are carvone, limonene, carveol, pinene, cumuninic aldehyde, furfural, and thujone.
 These active principles in the caraway seeds have been known to have antioxidant, digestive, carminative, and anti-flatulent properties.

 Flavonoid antioxidants such as lutein, carotene, cryptoxanthin, and zeaxanthin are present in abundance in them.
 These compounds indeed play an important role as powerful antioxidants by removing harmful free radicals from the body and thus protect from cancers, infection, aging, and degenerative neurological diseases.

 Caraway spice is an excellent source of minerals like iron, copper, calcium, potassium, manganese, selenium, zinc and magnesium.
 Copper is required for the production of red blood cells.
 Iron is essential for red blood cell synthesis.
-Zinc is a co-factor in many enzymes that regulate growth and development, digestion and nucleic acid synthesis.
+Zinc is a co-factor in many enzymes that regulate growth and development, digestion, and nucleic acid synthesis.
 Potassium is an important component of cell and body fluids that helps regulate heart rate and blood pressure.
-Manganese used by the body as a co-factor for the powerful antioxidant enzyme, superoxide dismutase.
+Manganese is used by the body as a co-factor for the powerful antioxidant enzyme, superoxide dismutase.

 Caraway seeds indeed are the storehouse for many vital vitamins.
-Vitamin-A, vitamin-E, vitamin-C as well as many B-complex vitamins like thiamin, pyridoxine, riboflavin, and niacin particularly concentrated in them.
+Vitamin A, vitamin E, vitamin C as well as many B-complex vitamins like thiamin, pyridoxine, riboflavin, and niacin are particularly concentrated in them.